ARTbio/startbio/docs/R-IOC/r07_data_import_export.md

 ## Data Import and Export

-We can deal with different formats of data with R, such as the text files (.csv, .tsv, .txt), the Excel files (.xlx, .xlsx), and the R data file formats (.rds, .Rdata).
+We can deal with different formats of data with R, such as the text files (.csv, .tsv, .txt), the Excel files (.xlx, .xlsx), and the R data file formats (.RDS, .RData).
-It's also possible to read or write other softwares-speficied formats, for example "SAS", "SPSS" or "Minitab" files.
+It's also possible to read or write other program-speficied formats, for example "SAS", "SPSS" or "Minitab" files.